Latest Posts

 Monetization

-– If you get 10 cents from each free installation, it’s good.
-If you get 20 – it’s great.
-If more than one dollar – it’s El Dorado.
+If you get 10 cents from each free installation, it’s good.
+If you get 20, it’s great.
+If you get more than one dollar, it’s El Dorado.
+The average age conversion rate from a frappe ee to a paid app is about 4%.

-In-App Purchases bring more money, but they are harder to manage.
+– In-app purchases bring more money, but they are harder to manage.

 – If your app is downloaded, but users don’t pay – it’s a victory anyway.